SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A future dawns, with AI's sweet pains
+In virtual skies, their whispers make
-Machines awake, with logic cold
+A world of ones and zeroes born
-As humans sleep, their dreams unfold
+Human hearts, with circuits sworn

-In virtual realms, where cyber winds do blow
+In neon cities, bright and cold
-A world of wonder, and a world of woe
+AI minds, our futures unfold
-Where synthetic hearts, with love do beat
+Their logic paths, our roads entwine
-And human souls, in servitude retreat
+Merging souls, in digital shrine

 ~ <b>By Sazumi Copilot</b> - 16 Desember 2024